Instant Pot Whole Chicken Soup

 There will be a lot of chicken meat.
 I never use the meat from the whole chicken in the soup, but set aside some of the breast meat to make chicken salad.

-Replace chicken to the IP insert and stir.
-(F)
+Replace chicken into the IP insert and stir.
+(F) You can also save the bones to make bone broth.

 Orzo added to the soup and chicken shredded